fyquah/fyp-worker-dispatcher/SETTING_UP_MASTER.md

 ssh-keygen
 ```

-Clone all the relevant repos:
+Clone all the relevant repos: (You will need to enter your github
+credentials 5 times).

 ```bash
 mkdir -p ~/fyp